Sjofartsdirektoratet/SFI_Ontology/README.md

 ## Documentation on web-app
 The web-app is a visualization of the SFI Ontology.
 In the app it's possible to see relations between the nodes and their positions.

+### How to start
 To run the app either download/clone this repositry or go to _THIS WEBSITE_

+#### Run locally
 `$ cd ~/SFI_Ontology`
+Some changes must be made for it to run locally.
+They're all done in `package.json`.
+Remove:
+`"homepage": "..."` and `"predeploy": "npm run build",`

+Then:
 `$ npm install -g serve`
 `$ serve -s build`
 Go to [localhost:5000](localhost:5000)

-The app is used based on D3.js:
+The app is build with react framework and based on the library D3.js managing the data and graph representation.

 ### D3.js